sverweij/dependency-cruiser/doc/cli.md

 For an easy set up of both use [--init](#--init)

+#### null - no output, just an exit code

+This dummy 'reporter' will print _nothing_, not even when there are errors.
+It will exit with the exit code _number of violations with severity `error` found_, though.
+This reporter primarily exists to help in the development of dependency-cruiser.

 ### `--no-config`

 Use this if you don't want to use a configuration file.
 Also overrides earlier